Cybiii/Compiler/README.md

-# Compiler-test
+# Programming Lang and Compiler

-Trying to make my own compiler with NASM and GNU Linker in C++.
-Note: WSL might sometimes cause clock skews causing the build fail.
+Making my own programming lanuage with a self-made compiler with NASM and GNU Linker in C++.
+Note: WSL might sometimes cause clock skews causing the CMake build fail.

 Handy commands: